kshipra-fetch/ai-agent-to-uagent-communication/README.md

 ```

 ### uAgent Behavior
--Listens for incoming messages and logs them using the `@agent.on_message` handler.
+- Listens for incoming messages and logs them using the `@agent.on_message` handler.
--Sends a response message back to the Fetch.ai AI Agent using `await ctx.send()`.
+- Sends a response message back to the Fetch.ai AI Agent using `await ctx.send()`.

 ### Request Data Model